klees/ILIAS/docs/documentation/input-processing.md

 `AlphaNumericString` for strings that contain alphanumeric characters only.
 The new datatypes will be crucial to allow new inputs and escaping to work together, as they will tag the data on the way between input and output and will allow proper decisions on how data needs to be trated when escaping it.
 A very similar problem already emerged in the Mail-Service, where the service needs to work with raw `string`s without really knowing if they need to be escaped for HTML or not.
 We thus suggest to phase out the use of `ilUtil::stripSlashes`.

 `ilInitialisation::recusivelyRemoveUnsafeCharacters` is called in the initialisation- process of ILIAS to remove HTML-tags and some single characters that are deemed unsafe from `$_GET`.
-Since the output context is not known the situation is similar `ilUtil::stripSlashes`, still `ilInitialisation::recusivelyRemoveUnsafeCharacters` seems to cover a broader range of output as it removed `"` and `'` as well.
-We propose a similar approach than for `ilUtil::stripSlashes` by introducing proper datatypes to capture the use of parameters in  `$_GET`.
+Since the output context is not known the situation is similar `ilUtil::stripSlashes`, still `ilInitialisation::recusivelyRemoveUnsafeCharacters` seems to cover a broader range of output as it removes `"` and `'` as well.
+We propose a similar approach as for `ilUtil::stripSlashes` by introducing proper datatypes to capture the use of parameters in `$_GET`.
 We suspect this uses to be very narrow, mostly ids, alphanumerics and the control path.
 It should be simple to device proper datatypes for these usecases.
 To phase out the use of `ilInitialisation::recusivelyRemoveUnsafeCharacters` we will additionally have